Ki-Jo Mary Campsites

 Camping is allowed only in the more than 60 authorized campsites.
 The checkpoint receptionists will gladly assist you in choosing a location when you register.
 Fees will vary according to the number in your party and the length of your stay.
 A fire place, picnic table, and privy are located at each campsite.
 The sites are primitive and well spread out.
 You will find solitude, good fishing, good hunting, fresh air, clean water, good times, and many other outdoor activities if this is what appeals to you.
 There is no running water or electricity.
 Campsites are maintained weekly.
 We ask that you carry out the refuse you carry in.
 Occasionally a campsite may be discontinued.
 Such closure allows the natural environment to recover from the impacts of frequent and concentrated activity.

 No party will be allowed to camp more than two weeks in one location.
 No trailer, tent, or other equipment is to be stored on any campsite.
 Items left unattended for more than three consecutive days may be removed at the expense of the owner.
-If primitive camping is not appealing to you, you may stay at the Jo Mary campground or at one of the sporting camps in the KI Jo-Mary Multiple Use Forest.
+If primitive camping is not appealing to you, you may stay at one of the sporting camps in the KI Jo-Mary Multiple Use Forest.
 Campsite reservations are not required, but recommended for Friday and Saturday nights.
 Requests should be made at least one month in advance.
 For the areas served by the KI and Hedgehog checkpoints, call the KI checkpoint at 207-965-8135.
 For areas served by the Jo-Mary and Henderson Brook checkpoints, call the Jo-Mary checkpoint at 207-723-8944.

 FIREWOOD - CAMPFIRES